If you shop online, you’ve probably noticed the increasing presence of new options on the checkout pages of major retailers.

 - Potential for interest-free financing.
 Some BNPL options allow you to get an interest-free loan.
 At least in a vacuum, those are magic words.

 - Involves most major U.S. brands.
-This wasn’t the case as recently as two years ago.
+This wasn’t the case as recently as three years ago.
 But as of right now, it’s hard to find a big, recognizable brand that doesn’t offer a “buy now, pay later” option.

 - Can help those with no credit or bad credit.
 This sounds a little like a sleazy car dealership TV commercial.
 Bad credit?
 No credit?
 We can beat your best deal regardless.
 OK, I got carried away with that last sentence.
 But if you need alternative financing, or if you don’t trust traditional financial institutions, BNPL offers another option.